FTamas77/Causality/README.md

 # General notes:

-* There are two environment, 3.11 is preferred
+* 3.11 environment is not named here

 # Working environment: